zoechbauer/z-control-Backup-Scripts/README.md

-# z-control Backup Scripts 🚀
+# z-control Backup & Cleanup Scripts 🚀

-Welcome to the **z-control Backup Scripts** repository!
+Welcome to the **z-control Backup & Cleanup Scripts** repository!
-This project provides a collection of PowerShell and batch scripts to automate and streamline the backup process for development environments and to log disk space usage.
+This project provides a collection of PowerShell and batch scripts to automate and streamline the backup, cleanup, and disk space logging processes for development environments.
-Whether you need to back up your code, configurations, or other important files, or monitor and analyze disk usage across your projects, these scripts provide a robust and flexible foundation.
+Whether you need to back up your code, configurations, or other important files, clean up bulky or unnecessary folders, or monitor and analyze disk usage across your projects, these scripts provide a robust and flexible foundation.

 > **Note:**
 While most projects are committed to GitHub or another backup service, these scripts are especially useful for simple tests, examples, or temporary projects.
-They help you remove unwanted large folders (such as dependencies and build outputs), copy a lean version of your projects to a folder synchronized with a service like OneDrive, and audit disk space usage.
+They help you remove unwanted large folders (such as dependencies and build outputs), copy a lean version of your projects to a folder synchronized with a service like OneDrive, clean up seldom-used dev projects, and audit disk space usage.

 ---